Lines of Thought in Large Language Models: Results

 \subsection{Linear approximation of trajectories}

 Examination of the singular vectors and values at each time step indicates that LoT bundles rotate and stretch smoothly after passing through each layer (\cref{fig:sv-kl}).
 This suggests that token trajectories could be \emph{approximated} by the linear transformations described by the ensemble, and extrapolated accordingly, from an initial time $t$ to a later time $t+\tau$.
 Evidently, it is improbable that a transformer layer could be replaced by a mere linear transformation.
-We rather hypothesize that, in addition to this deterministic average path, a token's location after layer $t+\tau$ will depart from its linear approximation from $t$ by an unknown component~$\vw(t,\tau)$.\footnote{ We emphasize that trajectories are completely deterministic; the uncertainty (or stochasticity) introduced here accounts only for the loss of information of considering the token without its prompt.} We propose the following model:
+We rather hypothesize that, in addition to this deterministic average path, a token's location after layer $t+\tau$ will depart from its linear approximation from $t$ by an unknown component~$\vw(t,\tau)$.\footnote{ We emphasize that prompt trajectories are completely deterministic; the stochastic component introduced in the model accounts for the fact that we perform a linear extrapolation based only on a token's position at a certain time, which unsurprisingly deviates from the true position obtained from processing the full prompt with transformer layers.} We propose the following model:

 where $\vx(t)$ is the pilot token's position \textit{in the Cartesian basis}, and $\mR, \mathbf{\Lambda}$ are rotation (orthonormal) and stretch (diagonal) matrices, respectively. \cref{eq:langevin-discrete} formalizes the idea that, to approximate $\vx(t+\tau)$, given $\vx(t)$, we first project $\vx$ in the ensemble intrinsic basis at $t$ ($\mR^{\top} \vx$), then stretch the coordinates by the amount given by $\mathbf{\Lambda}$, and finally rotate according to how much the singular directions have rotated between $t$ and $t+\tau$, $\mR(t+\tau)$ (see also \cref{fig:extrapolation-schematic} in \cref{app:supp-figures}).
 Consequently, we can express these matrices as a function of the set of singular vectors ($\mU$) and values ($\mathbf{\Sigma}$):